ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/7-wrap/_index.md

 ## Let’s set the stage

-Your team responsible for web application deployments like what they see in Automation Controller.
+Your team responsible for web application deployments like what they see in automation controller.
 To use it in their environment they put together these requirements:

 - As the webservers can be used for either development purposes or in production, there has to be a way to flag them accordingly as **stage dev** or **stage prod**.